 There remains the need to abstract from particular contingencies in order to evoke a view of the whole.

 “There is a common design to all things, plants, trees, animals, humans, and it is with this design that one must be in consonance.”
 (Matisse)

 To the great variety of natural forms should be added the artificial ones that now crowd into our urban spaces, our homes and our mental space.
 Israeli research published in Nature has determined that by 2020 the weight of man-made artifacts has surpassed that of living things.
 Plastic with its eight billion tons overpowers animals, which are standing still at four.
 When we talk about the environment, we are now referring more to artifice than to nature.

 Even art is, indeed, artifice.
 An artifice crafted by sensitive minds that invites one to find balance and harmony with nature and oneself.
 Words are not life but poets know how to make them fresher and more alive than a stream.
 The seven musical notes are meaningless sounds in themselves that, however, combined in a certain way can become more eloquent than a frank sunny day.
 With lines and colors, too, one can pay homage to life.

-Painting means observing the world, becoming intoxicated with its colors and transforming its infinite variety into the most synthetic forms of thought.
+Painting means observing the world, absorbing its forms and colors and transforming this infinite variety into the most synthetic forms of thought.
 This means abstracting.
-Even the paintings of the past are abstractions with the difference that we to that level of abstraction have long become accustomed and therefore call realistic and comprehensible images where angels fly in the sky and an old man presides over a gathering of men sitting on clouds.
+Even the paintings of the past are abstractions from reality with the difference that with that level of abstraction we have meanwhile become accustomed and therefore call realistic and comprehensible images where angels fly in the sky and an old man presides over a gathering of men sitting on clouds.
 So many people think they understand a painting only because they recognize in it things they have already seen, but this is not the same as understanding the art of painting.

 “To paint is not to slavishly copy the object, it is to grasp the harmony between numerous relationships and to transfer them into a system of one’s own, developing them according to a new and original logic.”
 (Paul Cézanne)